Northern Italy & Cinque Terre Walking Tour11 days / Walking Tours

 Earth Pyramids & Panoramic Landscapes of Ritten $95* pp

 Experience the stunning landscapes of Northern Italy up close (and from nearly every angle).
 Begin by boarding one of the world’s longest-running cable cars and riding through the Dolomite-dotted skies to Soprabolzano, a provincial village set on a plateau.
 From here, jump aboard the panoramic railway to Collalbo, soaking in views of rolling pastures and soaring limestone peaks along the way.
 Once in Collalbo, journey on foot to one of Italy’s most surreal sights: the towering Earth Pyramids.
-After viewing these pinnacle formations, make your way back toward town, pausing to eat dinner at a local restaurant on the Ritten Plateau.
-Following your meal, recline and digest on your bus ride back to Bolzano.
+After exploring these pinnacle formations, make your way back toward town, stopping to eat dinner at a local restaurant on the Ritten Plateau.
+Please note: The exact itinerary of this excursion may vary depending on weather conditions and seasonal closures.

 The Alpe di Siusi translate to three things: peaks, pastures and peace

 Take in the Dolomites from Alpe di Siusi, a sprawling meadow set amidst surreal limestone peaks.
 Trails of all levels wind through the flower-lined, sheep-dotted pastures, allowing walkers to absorb the serenity that fills the area.
 Board a cable car and ride to the village of Compatsch to begin your walk on the scenic Bullaccia Ring Trail.
 (Please note: depending on the season, Compatsch may be reached by bus.)
 Along the walk, take in panoramic views of the surrounding stone spires and mountain valleys below.
 Take some time to eat lunch and grab a beer or glass of wine at a nearby rifugio, or explore at your own pace.
 Following your return to Bolzano, spend the evening as you like.
 (Please note: Depending on local weather conditions, the activities and sequence of your included walk may change.)